NVIDIA/cheminformatics/misc/NGCdocs/Model-MegaMolBART.md

 ## Model Overview

 MegaMolBART is a model that understands chemistry and can be used for a variety of cheminformatics applications in drug discovery.
 The embeddings from its encoder can be used as features for predictive models.
-Alternatively, the encoder and decoder can be used together to generate novel molecules by sampling the model’s latent space.
+Alternatively, the encoder and decoder can be used together to generate novel molecules by sampling the model's latent space.

 ## Model Architecture